keefa/SwarmDemo/README.md

-# Mixed Linux and Windows Docker swarm-mode
+# Build a mixed Linux and Windows Docker Swarm

-This is a local setup using Vagrant with VMware Fusion to demonstrate a mixed Linux and Windows Docker swarm-mode.
+This is a local setup using Vagrant demonstrate a mixed Linux and Windows Docker swarm-mode.

 ## Vagrant boxes